reactioncommerce/reaction-docs/public-docs/swag-shop-03-custom-styling.md

 ## Styling a new component
 Either you can follow the above approach of naming the component and writing the styles in the `lib/reactionTheme.js` file.
 Or you can write the styling code within the component.
-For example we wrote the folloing component(HomePageStaticText) to display static text on the homepage:
+For example we wrote the following component(HomePageStaticText) to display static text on the homepage:
 1. In the component file define a style object like:
 ```javascript
 const styles = (theme) => ({